art3xias23/kube_kluster/README.md

 There are 2 dotnet apis and a console app.

-There is a LoadBalancer type kubernetes service called api which matched on all pods with labels app: api.
+There is a LoadBalancer type kubernetes service called api which routes traffic to all pods with labels app: api.

  - Such a pod is the Main Api.